chatreeasa/Coursera-IBM-Data-Science/README.md

 # Coursera-IBM-Data-Science
-This is used for studying in Data Science
+This is used for studying in Data Science.